Greek God of Wind: Zephyrus and the Anemoi

 A jealous man by nature, Zephyrus once rode the winds to get rid of the most annoying hurdle in his life.

-It starts like this.
 Apollo, the Greek god of light, once crushed a handsome Spartan youth named Hyacinth.
 Furious by this love at first sight, Zephyrus fired on all cylinders and unleashed his jealousy on this poor boy.

-While Apollo and Hyacinth were having a fun date night playing discus, the west wind called upon the storm to direct the hurling discus towards the youth.
+While Apollo and Hyacinth were having a fun date night playing discus, the west wind called upon the storm to direct the hurling discus toward the youth.
 The discus ended up splitting Hyacinth into two and killing him.

-Zephyrus, The Lover of Horses
+Zephyrus, the Lover of Horses

 In fact, Heracles‘ and Adrastus’ famous divine horse, Arion, is thought to be Zephyrus’ son.
-Don’t ask us how he reproduced a horse as a son, though.

 Zephyrus in Roman Mythology